Al-Allama al-Hilli: Sources

-In Kashf al-Yaqin, most of the sources referred to are in unison with Sunni belief, such as Mosanad Ahmad, Manaqib Kharazmi, Khasaes of Tabari, Al Yavaqit, Asbab Al Nozul Al Vahedi, and Manaqib of Ibn Maqadili.
-Allameh Majlesi is also referred to in the book Al-Bihar.
+In Kashf al-Yaqin, most of the sources referred to are in unison with Sunni belief, such as Musnad Ahmad, Manaqib Kharazmi, Khasaes of Tabari, Al-Yavaqit, Asbab Al-Nozul Al-Vahedi, and Manaqib of Ibn Maqadili.
+Allameh Majlesi also referred to the book in Al-Bihar.

 Translation

 This book has been translated from Arabic into several languages, including Persian and English.
-The English translation of Kashf al-Yaqin was written by Dr. Ali Akabar Aghili Ashtiani.
+The English translation was written by Dr. Ali Akabar Aghili Ashtiani.
 The book also has four Persian translations: